afontaine0/symfony-angular-docker/README.md

     docker-compose up -d
     ```

-3. The application is now running on [http://localhost:3000](http://localhost:3000)
+3. The Symfony application is now running on [http://localhost:3000](http://localhost:3000) and the Angular application is running on [http://localhost:4200](http://localhost:4200).

     > [!NOTE]
-    > You may need to wait a few seconds for the application to start.
+    > You may need to wait a few seconds for the applications to start.

 ## What's included